 Thomas Edward Lawrence, the British Army officer whose World War I exploits earned him fame as “Lawrence of Arabia,” was such an enigmatic figure that sources even conflict about his precise birth date, which is reported as either August 15 or August 16, 1888.
-On the 125th anniversary of his birth, learn 10 surprising facts about T.E.
+Check out 10 surprising facts about T.E.
 Lawrence.

 1. Born out of wedlock, Lawrence only learned his true identity after his father’s death.